ATLFlight/ATLFlightDocs/UserGuide.md

 Consult your flight stack software documentation for details on operating the UAV using the transmitter in various modes of operation.
 (For PX4, see https://pixhawk.org/peripherals/radio-control/start and http://px4.io/docs/px4-autopilot/flying).

 ## aDSP SDK
-TODO: The SDK includes the ```qcom_flight_controller_hexagon_sdk_add_on.zip``` file which is the Qualcomm Hexagon SDK add-on for the flight controller.
+The SDK includes the following:
+1. The Flight Controller AddOn file (*_qcom_flight_controller_*.zip) which is the Qualcomm add-on for the flight controller.
+The latest version is available from the [Intrinsyc support website](http://support.intrinsyc.com/projects/snapdragon-flight/files).
+2. The Hexagon SDK which provides a complete environment and means for generating dynamic Hexagon DSP code to customize and extend the features of the aDSP.
 Refer to the following link for the general Hexagon Digital Signal Process (DSP) SDK development guide: https://developer.qualcomm.com/software/hexagon-dsp-sdk.
 ### aDSP/Hexagon developer guide
 Refer to the file docs/index.html in the Hexagon SDK available from https://developer.qualcomm.com/software/hexagon-dsp-sdk/tools.
 ### DSP abstraction layer API